 Mount Baker Rowing and Sailing Center activities are self-sustaining and rely heavily on program participation, donations and contributions to buy, repair, maintain, and upgrade equipment and supplies as well as provide financial assistance to individuals, primarily youth, who would otherwise not be able to participate in our programs.

-Donations are accepted in the office.
 The Boating Advisory Council is a charitable member organization through our parent organization Associated Recreation Council (ARC).
 ARC is a 501(c)3 non-profit organization registered in the State of Washington, and your donation may have tax-deductible benefits.
 A tax-receipt letter will be sent to you after we process your donation.

 We are grateful for the patronage of our many loyal participants and the service of our dedicated volunteers that support our fundraising activities throughout the year.

 We are currently conducting our 2018 Annual Fund campaign.
 Thank you so much for all your generous support.

 We use the Annual Fund to make equipment acquisitions and to provide financial assistance.
 Program fees do not cover the cost of equipment renewal nor do they fund financial assistance to participants.